MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-version-history.md

 * Holographic Remoting using both the OpenXR and Mixed Reality APIs now supports:
   * The Microsoft.MixedReality.SceneUnderstanding SDK, which allows applications to compute a description of the scene surrounding the user (such as walls, floors, and surfaces) providing quads, meshes, and content placement cues.
   * The Microsoft.MixedReality.QR SDK, which allows applications to track the location, size, and content of detected QR codes.
+  * Over-Rendering, to reduce black regions at the sides on the HMD.
 * The OpenXR remote sample has been updated to include:
   * An example of using the XR_MSFT_holographic_remoting_speech extension.
 * The Mixed Reality remote sample has been updated to include: